NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-20-Regularization-from-Scratch-Dropout.md

 *Fig. 1: Neural Network with 2 input units and 5 hidden units in 2 hidden layers*

-Let's apply dropout to its hidden layers with $p=0.6$. $p$ is the 'keep probability'.
-This makes the probability of a hidden unit being dropped equal $1-p=0.4$.
+Let's apply dropout to its hidden layers with $$p=0.6$$. $$p$$ is the 'keep probability'.
+This makes the probability of a hidden unit being dropped equal $$1-p=0.4$$.
 Thus with every forward pass 40% of units will be switched off randomly.
 This will vary with every mini-batch in every epoch: *Fig. 2* and *Fig. 3*.

-$2^{n}$ thinned neural networks can be generated from a neural network with $n$ units.
-So training a neural network with dropout can be seen as training a exponentially large number of neural networks from the collection of $2^{n}$ thinned networks where the weights are shared between them.
+$$2^{n}$$ thinned neural networks can be generated from a neural network with $n$ units.
+So training a neural network with dropout can be seen as training a exponentially large number of neural networks from the collection of $$2^{n}$$ thinned networks where the weights are shared between them.

 *Fig. 2* and *Fig. 3* illustrates how this network might look like during forward propagation.